huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 Now let's see how to use them.

-### The student model
+### Student model

-By default, `accelerate` will set the first item in the `dict` as the default/enabled plugin (so here our `"student"` plugin).
-We can verify this by using the [`utils.deepspeed.get_active_deepspeed_plugin]` function to see which one is being used:
+By default, Accelerate sets the first item in the `dict` as the default or enabled plugin (`"student"` plugin).
+Verify this by using the [`utils.deepspeed.get_active_deepspeed_plugin]` function to see which plugin is enabled.

 ```python
 active_plugin = get_active_deepspeed_plugin(accelerator.state)
 assert active_plugin is deepspeed_plugins["student"]
 ```

-Also the `AcceleratorState` will keep the active DeepSpeed plugin saved in `state.deepspeed_plugin`:
+[`AcceleratorState`] also keeps the active DeepSpeed plugin saved in `state.deepspeed_plugin`.
 ```python
 assert active_plugin is accelerator.deepspeed_plugin
 ```

-Since the `student` is the currently active plugin, let's go ahead and prepare our model, optimizer, and scheduler like normal:
+Since `student` is the currently active plugin, let's go ahead and prepare the model, optimizer, and scheduler.

 ```python
 student_model, optimizer, scheduler = ...
 student_model, optimizer, scheduler, train_dataloader = accelerator.prepare(student_model, optimizer, scheduler, train_dataloader)
 ```

-From here, we need to deal with the teacher model.
+Now it's time to deal with the teacher model.

-### The teacher model
+### Teacher model

-First we need to tell the `Accelerator` that the zero3/teacher ZeRO configuration should be used:
+First, you need to specify in [`Accelerator`] that the `zero3_config.json` configuration should be used.

 ```python
 accelerator.state.select_deepspeed_plugin("teacher")
 ```

-Doing so will disable the `"student"` plugin and enable the `"teacher"` one instead.
-This will update the DeepSpeed stateful config inside of `transformers`, and change which plugin configuration gets called when using `deepspeed.initialize()`, allowing us to use the no-code `deepspeed.zero.Init`  context manager `transformers` provides:
+This disables the `"student"` plugin and enables the `"teacher"` plugin instead.
+The DeepSpeed stateful config inside of Transformers is updated, and it changes which plugin configuration gets called when using `deepspeed.initialize()`.
+This allows you to use the no-code `deepspeed.zero.Init`  context manager Transformers provides.

 ```python
 teacher_model = AutoModel.from_pretrained(...)
 teacher_model = accelerator.prepare(teacher_model)
 ```

-Otherwise you should manually initialize them under `deepspeed.zero.Init`:
+Otherwise, you should manually initialize the model with `deepspeed.zero.Init`.
 ```python
 with deepspeed.zero.Init(accelerator.deepspeed_plugin.config):
     model = MyModel(...)